maxkirchoff/maxkirchoff.github.com/source/_posts/2013-02-13-the-original-hack.markdown

 ```

 It may seem that `defined?`, `nil?`, `isset()` and other sorts of methods in programming are just more advanced operators, but they are not.
-They are checks that apply to a pre-logic state, the state of existence.
+They are checks that apply to a sub-logic state, the state of existence.

 ## Hacking (Non)Existence
-So now we have logical conditions and a pre-logical state.
-This can't be good…and historically it really isn't.
-What we get can best be explained in code:
+However, in common practice in programming, math, philosophy (etc) we find ourselves with logical conditions and operators beginning to mix into a sub-logical mode.
+It's not clear when or how we began this concoction of mis-matched expressions, but it has been around as long as we can remember.
+A good way to examine this use of disperate items is in code:

 ```